jacob-long/personal-site/content/post/panelr-intro.markdown

 ---
-title: A new package for panel data analysis in R
-date: '2019-05-19'
-# slug: a-new-package-for-panel-data-analysis-in-r
 categories:
 - R
+date: "2019-05-19"
+draft: false
+image:
+  caption: ""
+  focal_point: ""
+photoswipe: true
+tableofcontents: true
 tags:
 - R
 - statistics
 - panelr
 - panel data
-draft: no
-image:
-  caption: ''
-  focal_point: ''
-photoswipe: true
-tableofcontents: true
+title: A new package for panel data analysis in R
 ---

 It has been a long time coming, but my R package